Barszczyk0/Notes/PortSwigger/Advanced_topics/JWT/JWT_authentication_bypass_via_jwk_header_injection.md

 ```
 JWK (JSON Web Key) - Provides an embedded JSON object representing the key.
 ```

 According to the JWS specification, only the `alg` header parameter is mandatory.
-By using extra header `jwk`, attacker can add his own public RSA key and sign message with his matching private RSA key.
-Misconfigured server might use key that's embedded in the jwk parameter to verify token.
+By using extra header `jwk`, attacker can add his own public RSA key and sign message with his matching private key.
+Misconfigured server may use key that's embedded in the jwk parameter to verify token.

 |![](Images/image-25.png)|
 |:--:|